dipayan90/KinesisFirehoseAlternative/Readme.md

-# Kinesis Stream Data To Parquet
+# Data in AWS kinesis stream buffered and converted to format of choice.

 ## What is it ?